HyunbinPark2359/igme-206-unity-park/Projects/SHMUP Project/README.md

 -   Camera Orientation: Topdown View
 -   Camera Movement: Fixed Camera
     -   Returns the player back to the boundaries if they move out of bounds
--   Player Health: Stocks
+-   Player Health: 3 Stocks
+    -   Player loses a stock upon its collision to enemy's ship or bullet
+    -   Remaining stock is indicated on top right corner
+-   Player Projectile: Player fires projectiles by pressing fire button
+    -   There's 0.2 second of delay between shoots
--   End Condition: A wave ends when the player:
-    -   Exhausts all their stocks
+-   End Condition: A game ends when the player exhausts all their stocks
-    -   Eliminates all enemies
--   Scoring: The player earns points by eliminating enemies and finishing each wave.
-Faster the wave ends, more the points earned.
+-   Scoring: The player earns points by eliminating enemies

 ### Game Description

-The player will face enemies divided into 50 waves.
-To achieve ultimate victory, the player must clear all the waves.
+The player will face endless enemies.
+The player must earn the most points.

 ### Controls